 – Usually simpler logos

-– Factory codes common
+– Factory codes are common

 Crystal Marks Characteristics